Address at the 2011 Graduate School

-Building on your academic achievements to date, you have chosen to pursue further research in graduate school in search of new opportunities for growth.
+Building on your academic achievements to date, you have chosen to pursue further research Graduate School in pursuit of new heights.

 I hope that your efforts will bear fruit, so that one day it will be proven that this choice was the right one and that it was meaningful.